 - (1) Removal of Dead/Hazardous/Diseased Trees is permissible with a permit.
-No application fee will be required. - (a) Hazardous trees shall include those that are within the footprint of any approved and permitted dwelling or commercial business plus that area 20 feet from the edges of the approved structure and 15 feet from driveways. - (b) If tree(s) are dead, hazardous, or diseased, a permit for their removal will be issued by the City upon written request and verification by the City Code Enforcement Officer or his/her designee. - (c) If there is a discrepancy regarding the validity of the tree(s) being dead, hazardous, or diseased, a statement from a certified arborist may be required. - (2) Emergency Removal - (a) In case of an emergency caused by a tree being in a hazardous or dangerous condition posing an immediate threat to person or property, such tree may be removed without a permit if notification of such an emergency is made to the Sky Valley Police Department prior to the removal.
+No application fee will be required. - (a) Hazardous trees shall include, but not be limited to, those that are within the footprint as defined herein. - (b) If tree(s) are dead, hazardous, or diseased, a permit for their removal will be issued by the City upon written request and verification by the City Code Enforcement Officer or his/her designee. - (c) If there is a discrepancy regarding the validity of the tree(s) being dead, hazardous, or diseased, a statement from a certified arborist may be required. - (2) Emergency Removal - (a) In case of an emergency caused by a tree being in a hazardous or dangerous condition posing an immediate threat to person or property, such tree may be removed without a permit if notification of such an emergency is made to the Sky Valley Police Department prior to the removal.